-Upon the completion of this offering, the transfer agent and registrar for our Class A common stock will be American Stock Transfer & Trust Company, LLC.
-The transfer agent's address is 6201 15th Avenue, Brooklyn, NY 11219, and its telephone number is (718) 921-8200.
+Upon the completion of this offering, the transfer agent and registrar for our Class A common stock will be agent's address is , and its telephone number is .
+The transfer

 Listing

 We intend to apply to have our Class A common stock listed on the Nasdaq Global Select Market under the symbol "WISH."